-Before you write your resignation letter, it’s a good idea to check with your manager or HR representative to see if your company has a required process regarding resignation.
-They may ask you to provide specific details or send your resignation letter to certain people.
+Before you write your resignation letter, itโs a good idea to check with your manager or HR representative to see if your company has a required process regarding it.
+They may ask you to provide specific details or send your letter to certain people.

 There are many different reasons you may want or need to leave your position.
-Tailoring your resignation letter to your unique situation can help make the transition go more smoothly for you and your employer.
+Tailoring the letter to your unique situation can help make the transition go more smoothly for you and your employer.

 Heartfelt Resignation Letter